Skip to Content

 But, as the author mentions, in an age of pay-gap exposés and growing inequality, we need to talk about money more than ever.

-We’re constantly being enticed to spend our money with targeted advertising and tempting lifestyles that look better on social media than the reality and it’s far beyond the time where we need to move past any shame and have an honest conversation about money.
+We’re constantly being enticed to spend our money with targeted advertising and tempting lifestyles that look better on social media than in reality, and it’s far beyond the time when we need to move past any shame and have an honest conversation about money.

 Open Up looks into those tough conversations we may need to have with loved ones or bosses and also takes a nose dive into transitioning to life as a freelancer or negotiating at work.